dl1ksv/Si570Synth/README.md

-Small testprogram for DG8SAQ AVR-USB based SI570 Controllers It requires the original firmware from DG8SAQ as it is used in the kit FA-Synthesizer "FA-SY 1", 10 - 160 MHz from http://www.funkamteur.de
+Small testprogram for DG8SAQ AVR-USB based SI570 Controllers It requires the original firmware from DG8SAQ.

+Vendorid=16c0, Productid=05dc
+Manufacturer: www.obdev.at
+Product: DG8SAQ-I2C
+Serial number: Beta1.1

+For example it is used in the kit
+FA-Synthesizer "FA-SY 1", 10 - 160 MHz from
+http://www.funkamteur.de

+It should build against qt4 and qt5
 To build untar / unzip the archiv and switch to the Si570Synth directory.

 run: